 When most people buy a home security system today, they expect it to have an array of optional equipment like doorbell cameras, indoor and outdoor security cameras, motion sensors, smart detectors, and smart alarms.
-Even given these technological and cost expectations, not all home security companies are created equal.
-Some brands offer better-quality products, better applications, better security features, and better monitoring services.
-We looked at a number of home security companies to find the best options available.
+Choosing the right one doesn’t just boil down to the technology, but also the company behind it.
+Reliable home security brands will offer better-quality products, better applications, better security features, and better monitoring services.
+Ultimately, investing in the right home security system for your needs is worth the cost.
+We looked at a number of top home security companies to find the best options available.

 - BEST OVERALL: Vivint